 Why would you pay a lawyer for something you can do yourself?
-In a time where people try to diagnose a medical condition using Google, become a makeup artist watching Youtube or a builder through watching The Block, can you write your own will without a lawyer?
+In a time where people try to diagnose a medical condition using Google, become a makeup artist by watching Youtube, or a builder by watching The Block, can you write your own will without a lawyer?

 Before answering this question, let’s see how the DIY option measures up to the professionals.